animator/learn-python/contrib/advanced-python/exception-handling.md

 Oops!
 You tried to divide by zero.
 ```

-If you comment on the line `result = 10 / 0`, then the output will be
+If you comment on the line `result = 10 / 0`, then the output will be:

 ```markdown
 There's a variable named 'undefined_variable' that hasn't been defined yet.